 2012 saw us becoming the first school in Skerries to receive flag number five based on Biodiversity.
 Pupils learned what biodiversity is and why it is important.
 Pupils looked at the huge variety and variation of life that surrounds us and completed a number of interesting projects such as creating a bug hotel, completing habitat mapping exercises as well as looking at a selection of mini-beasts that live in our school grounds.

-In 2014 Holmpatrick N.S. received its 6th and final green flag based on the theme of Global Citizenship.
+In 2014 Holmpatrick N.S. received its 6th and green flag based on the theme of Global Citizenship Litter and waste.
 Pupils completed projects on various countries of the world and learned about their cultures.